-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes $\Box$ No $\mathbb{Z}$

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 🗆  No 🗷

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\square$ No $\square$
+Commission of the Feet Feet Commission 0 - 1 - 1 - 1 Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a Yes $\square$ No $\boxtimes$ well-known seasoned issuer, as defined in Ru ule 405 of the Securities Act.
+Indicate by check mark if the registrant is no $\boxtimes$ ot required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes $\square$ Exchange Act of 1934 during the preceding ant (1) has filed all reports required to be filed 12 months (or for such shorter period that the ling requirements for the past 90 days.
+Yes e registrant was required to file such 9 ant has submitted electronically every Interacting the preceding 12 months (or for such sho 1 ž - ant is a large accelerated filer, an accelerated f company.
+See the definitions of "large accele reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes $\square$ No $\square$

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer
+Large accelerated filer

-Non-accelerated filer X Smaller reporting company X

-Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes $\Box$ No $\mathbb{Z}$

-As of December 31, 2018, the aggregate market value of the registrant's voting and non-voting common stock held by non-affiliates of the registrant was \$15,818,991 based on the closing sales price as reported on The Nasdaq Capital Market.

-As of August 29, 2019, there were 28,983,069 shares of the registrant's common stock, no par value per share, outstanding.

-DOCUMENT INCORPORATED BY REFERENCE

-Certain portions of the Proxy Statement for the registrant's 2019 Annual Meeting of Shareholders to be held on November 21, 2019 are incorporated by reference into Part III of this Annual Report on Form 10-K.

-CHARLES & COLVARD, LTD.
+Non-accelerated filer $\boxtimes$ Smaller reporting company $\boxtimes$ Emerging growth company 0 00 mpany, indicate by check mark if the registrant has elected not to or revised financial accounting standards provided pursuant to Se - Indicate by check mark w Yes □ No ⊠ whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+8, the aggregate market value of the registrant's voting and non-vo- was \$15,818,991 based on the closing sales price as reported on T As of August 29, 2019, th nere were 28,983,069 shares of the registrant's common stock, no par value per share, outstanding.
+DOCUMENT INCORPORATED BY REFEREN CE oxy Statement for the registrant's 2019 Annual Meeting of Sharelence into Part III of this Annual Report on Form 10-K. nolders to be held on November 21 ., 2019

+${\bf CHARLES~\&~COLVARD,LTD.}$

+FORM 10-K

-FORM 10-K For the Fiscal Year Ended June 30, 2019
+For the Fiscal Year Ended June 30, 2019